giulioaur/SushiMenuJs/README.md

 # SushiMenuJs
 When I came up with the idea of making my site resemble a game’s menu, I started to write a library to would have helped me to quickly deal with this: there SushiMenu was born.
-I wanted my site to be single-page so the library works without the use of hyperlinks.
+I wanted my site to be single-page so the library works without the use of hyperlinks. \
+It has been fully tested on Mozilla and Chrome.

 ## Dependencies